Campus Plan

 What is the cost of the projects?

-The estimated cost for the first three phases is expected to be $45 million.
-Cost estimates for any additional phases have yet to be determined.
+The estimated cost for the first phase is expected to be $40 million.
+Cost estimates for the other additional phases have yet to be determined.

 How will the Campus Plan be funded?